 In Birthing from Within, husband and wife team Pam England and Rob Horowitz look at childbirth as a rite of passage in a woman's life, when she has to call on all her internal resources and strengths to birth her baby.
 Rather than looking at birth 'from the outside' and from a rational point of view, this book explores how women can birth 'from within', following intuition and instinct.
 Includes techniques for coping with labour pain.

 The website Babycentre is an amazingly comprehensive resource for what to expect during pregnancy, birth and the first years of your child's life.

-Childbirth Connection has made available a wonderful resource, Comfort in Labor, from US perinatal physiotherapist Penny Simkin.
+The US National Partnership for Women and Families has made available a wonderful resource, Comfort in Labor, from US perinatal physiotherapist Penny Simkin.
 This free pdf explains a variety of ways to help yourself in labour, and have a satisfying birth experience.
 Information on positions, how partner can help and other comfort techniques.

 The website Kelly Mom provides evidence-based information on breastfeeding, sleep issues and parenting.
 Clear, well-written website with great information on the mechanics of breastfeeding and great advice on some common problems - this doesn't replace getting face-to-face help from a midwife or lactation consultant, but is a great asset for background reading.

 The Wonder Weeks - Hetty Vanderijt and Frans Plooij